vinc/vinc.cc/src/computers.html.md

 like Age of Empire or Half-Life at the end of the year.
 There was a lot of software bundled with it so we discovered a lot of new things at once.

 We got a 56k modem with it and used AOL CDs to connect to the Internet.
-I built my first website during the summer and announced it on Usenet from that computer.
-Although the actual coding was done in my bedroom from another computer.
+In the summer of 1998 I published my first website and announced it on Usenet.

+Although I think I did the actual coding in my bedroom from another computer.
 I remember vividly coding my website when France won the soccer world cup and listening to the noise from the window.

 We replaced or added another hard drive to the PC around 1999 but I can't remember which one of the following drives: